Connecting future ports with private cellular networks

 To test the value in connected ports, we devised a baseline port with ifm electronic GmbH.
 The baseline port represents one of the top 100 container ports in the world with approximately 4 million TEUs (twenty-foot equivalent units) per year, generating roughly USD 400 million in revenue.

-We analysed 5 use cases according to their potential for generating strong value, as well as their feasibility.
+We analyzed 5 use cases according to their potential for generating strong value, as well as their feasibility.
 Use cases include:

-Automated rubber-tired gantry (RTG) cranes Remote-controlled ship-to-shore (STS) cranes Automated guided vehicles (AGVs) Condition monitoring Drones for surveillance and deliveries

 Even though the potential for connected ports can span various applications, our research indicated the five use cases above are the most important, with automated RTG cranes, remote-controlled STS cranes, and cellular-connected AGVs among the most beneficial to ports.